brownrat/test/README.md

+# Background

+This set of scripts began as an attempt to reverse-engineer a program called Color Vision Simulator developed for altering photographs to mimic various forms of primate color vision.
+The method used by CVS is described in the paper where it was introduced (Melin et al. 2013), but the software itself has not been published.
+I later added other functions for analyzing animal color vision more generally, and the image processing code is now contained in its own file (image_processing.py) because it relies on OpenCV while the main file uses matplotlib -- see [https://github.com/opencv/opencv-python/issues/386](this bug report).

+I have no formal background in biology or neuroscience, and these tools are meant more for artistic purposes than rigorous analysis.
+Professional-quality software with some similar functions includes [https://www.empiricalimaging.com/](micaToolbox) and [https://pavo.colrverse.com/](pavo) (both free to download).

 # References

 * A.D.
 Melin, D.W.
 Kline, C.M.
 Hickey, L.M.
 Fedigan, Food search through the eyes of a monkey: A functional substitution approach for assessing the ecology of primate color vision, Vision Research, Volume 86, 2013, Pages 87-96, ISSN 0042-6989, https://doi.org/10.1016/j.visres.2013.04.013. (https://www.sciencedirect.com/science/article/pii/S0042698913001119)